 Often as parents, all your focus and attention can go on your children, making sure they’re alright.
-Understandably your children are your first priority, but with this focus, it can be easy to lose sight of your own needs.
+Understandably your children are your first priority, but with this focus, it can be easy to lose sight of your own self-care needs.

 Looking after your own mental health tends to come last on the long list of things to do.